SpireX64/spx-di/readme.md

 # SPX-DI
-Simple dependency injection library for JS/TS projects.
+Dependency injection library for JS/TS projects.

 ## Why?
 - Easy and fast integration into a project of any complexity